liuyuxuan3060/FreeLighting/README.md

   - [ ] technical report

 # Demos
 You will get a better result when the uploaded image is uniform white lighting.
+All the images listed in the repository have been generated using an AI image generation model.

 ## Text-guided Relighting
 <img src=demos/text-guided/1.webp />